 Although \eqref{eq:nacfinal} is strictly valid only for isotropic materials, here we investigate the applicability of~\eqref{eq:nacfinal} to uniaxial materials and use it for tetragonal PbTiO$_3$, in which ordinary and extraordinary high-frequency dielectric constants differ by 10\%~\cite{PbTiO3_diel_const}.

 We trained an MTP+EDQRd with MTP of the 20-th level and EDQRd constructed on the basis of MTP of the 16-th level.
 Both local models had a cutoff radius of 5~\AA \;and eight radial basis functions.
 We used the training and validation sets utilized in~\cite{LES_BEC} and constructed in~\cite{PbTiO3_training_set}.
 These sets contain configurations with energies and forces of PbTiO$_3$ in both cubic and tetragonal phases, which were calculated using the SCAN density functional~\cite{SCAN}.
 The training and validation sets contained 3545 and 600 configurations with 135 atoms each, respectively.
 To train the model, we utilized the same procedure as for NaCl with the training weights $w_e = \frac{1.0}{135} \; \left(\text{eV}\right)^{-2}, \;w_f = 0.01 \; \left(\rm eV/\rm \AA\right)^{-2}, \;w_s = 0 \; \left(\text{eV}\right)^{-2}$.
-MTP+EDQRd gave the validation errors of 0.6~meV/atom in energy and 91.8 meV/\AA \;in forces, which are close to the 0.4~meV/atom and 79.8 meV/\AA \;reported for the CACE+LES model in~\cite{LES_BEC}.
+MTP+EDQRd yielded the validation errors of 0.6~meV/atom in energy and 91.8 meV/\AA \;in forces, which are close to the 0.4~meV/atom and 79.8 meV/\AA \;reported for the CACE+LES model in~\cite{LES_BEC}.